 That sums up his outfit in very general words.
 Now dig a little deeper.

-How to dress like Sherlock - DIY Costume
+How to make Sherlock Holmes Costume

 |1||Black, wool guards coat||The black, wool guards coat Sherlock wears in the BBC series takes his classic brown trench coat and gives it a modern twist.
 It retains the dramatic flair while keeping it simple, elegant and practical.
 Something worth noting is the red buttonhole embroidered to the lapel of his coat.
 Make sure to add it for a more authentic look.
 Alternatively you can wear Black Long Jacket Overcoat|